 Educative health and well-being activities

 We also acknowledge that during this difficult time, it is important to manage your mental health and wellbeing in order to continue to provide services to your clients.
-Therefore, we will temporarily be accepting a small amount of educative health and wellbeing activities, such as attending webinars about how to manage stress and self-care, as being a relevant CPE activity that will count towards your CPE hours for TPB purposes.
+Therefore, we will temporarily be accepting a small amount of educative health and wellbeing activities undertaken until 31 December 2020.
+These could include activities such as attending webinars about how to manage stress and self-care, as being a relevant CPE activity that will count towards your CPE hours for TPB purposes.
 However, the vast majority of your CPE activities must still be relevant to the tax (financial) advice, tax agent or BAS services you provide that maintain, develop or promote your skills, knowledge or attributes.

 If your working hours have reduced and you’re concerned about falling short of the required amount of relevant experience to meet the registration renewal requirements, contact us and provide details about your circumstances, such as:

 - why you are going to be short

 - by how much you would be short by from the required hours